Reset a user's password

 - Click in the user list for the user you want to change and choose Reset password.

-Or from the user's account page, click in the corner of the user's profile and choose Reset password.
+Or from the user's account page, click at the top of the page.

 To see the Reset password option, you must be signed in with an administrator account that has the Reset Passwords privilege, such as a Super Admin or User Management Admin.